 - Until space is needed.
 It means File History will automatically remove the oldest versions of the files it backs up when space gets low on your backup drive.

 - Other timeframes, from 1 month to 2 years.
 It means File History will delete the oldest versions when files reach that time setting.

 Step 4.
-Click "Add a folder" under the Back up these folders setion and choose specifc folder you want to backup in Windows 10.
+Click "Add a folder" under the Back up these folders section and choose specific folders you want to backup in Windows 10.
 Afterward, click Back up now at the top location and start your first file backup.

-- Note: You are also allowed to exclude specific folder by "Exclude these folders" option.
+- Note: You are also allowed to exclude specific folders by "Exclude these folders" option.

 Now, you already have a file history backup, you can restore file when needed.
 The simplest way is to right-click a file or folder and select "Restore previous versions", then select a backup version and click "Restore" to get your data back.

 Safer way to backup certain folders in Windows 10

 To be honest, Windows 10 File History has made great progress, allowing you to backup certain folders.
 However, you may find your files are not backed up after days later and it's apparently running with “File History is saving copies of your files”.
 Meanwhile, there are many file history errors, such as your file history drive is disconnected, file history does not recognize this drive, etc.

 To ensure your data is always backed up and safe, you need to use a reliable folder backup software like AOMEI Backupper Standard for backup.
 Below are some advantages of it: